 At the time of admission or whenever a student reports a change in student information, he or she must confirm his or her domicile for tuition classification purposes.
 As used here, "domicile" is defined as "a student's permanent place of abode, where physical presence and possessions are maintained with the intention of remaining indefinitely" or "the permanent place of abode of any person or persons contributing more than one-half of the student's financial support during the most recently-completed year."
 To establish domicile, an individual must permanently reside in the state or in the county for three months prior to the beginning of the term.
-However, in some cases, this does not automatically guarantee domicile status and supporting evidence of residency may be required in the form of income tax papers, driver's license, vehicle registration, insurance policies, voter's registration, rent receipts and/or other requested information.
+However, this does not automatically guarantee domicile status and supporting evidence of residency could be required in the form of income tax returns, driver's license, vehicle registration, insurance policies, voter registration, rental agreements and/or other documents.